Mandorlo/FeuilleJaune/README.md

 * jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore android-release-unsigned.apk alias_name
 * zipalign -v 4 android-release-unsigned.apk FeuilleJaune-vXXX.apk

+Then add the APK to Github as a release

 ## What helped me writing this app

 * For persistent storage with PouchDB + SQLite : https://gonehybrid.com/how-to-use-pouchdb-sqlite-for-local-storage-in-ionic-2/